List of Patlabor characters: Section 2 Division 2

 Section 2 Division 2 Team 1: Son of the head of Shinohara Heavy Industries, the company that makes 90% of the labors in the world.
-After a falling out with his father, Asuma joined the police force and specifically requested to be assigned to the labor units (in the OVA he claims that his father didn't think he was responsible enough to join the company and he rebelled and joined the police force but his father used his connections to get him assigned to SV2 where he would still work with them).
+After a falling out with his father, Asuma joined the police force and specifically requested to be assigned to the Labor units.
 Smart, honest to a fault, and sometimes a bit hot-headed, Asuma is a very good officer, although he's often used by Goto as a lackey.
 Noa and Hiromi's commanding officer in the field, he has a soft spot for the former.
-Goto recognizes Asuma has some talent in diverse fields, as can be seen in various places throughout the series.
-He is also a highly skilled labor pilot, certainly better than Ohta.